A Wave On A String Is Traveling To The Right

 Let's consider some examples:

-Different Materials: Strings made of different materials will have different linear mass densities.
-For example, a steel string will generally have a higher linear mass density than a nylon string of the same diameter.
+• Different Materials: Strings made of different materials will have different linear mass densities.
+Here's one way to look at it: a steel string will generally have a higher linear mass density than a nylon string of the same diameter.
 This is why different string materials sound different even when played under the same tension.

 Mathematical Representation of a Traveling Wave